matsengrp/phippery/docs/esc-prof.rst

 Introduction
 ------------

-Phage-DMS [PhageDMS]_ is an application of PhIP-Seq for deep mutational scanning (DMS).
+Phage-DMS [#PhageDMS]_ is an application of PhIP-Seq for deep mutational scanning (DMS).
 In Phage-DMS, the peptide library catalogs possible mutations in the viral protein.
-Of particular concern are mutations that cause significant loss of binding with antibodies, potentially allowing the virus to escape the immune response.
-When considering only mutations that cause single amino acid substitutions, the results can be summarized in an *escape profile* [PDMS_SCV2]_ showing the impact on binding for every possible substitution at each site.
-This can be visualized in a logo plot where the scaled differential selection of each amino acid substitution is reflected by the height of its one-letter symbol,
+Of particular concern are mutations that cause significant loss of antibody binding, potentially allowing the virus to escape the immune response.
+When considering only mutations that cause single amino acid substitutions, the results can be summarized in an *escape profile* [#PDMS_SCV2]_ showing the impact on binding for every possible substitution at each site.
+This can be visualized in a logo plot where the scaled differential selection [#PhageDMS]_ of each amino acid substitution is reflected by the height of its one-letter symbol,

 .. image:: images/logoplot_example.png
 	:width: 500